 Jean Olinger, Presiding Officer (2/1/2019)

 Commissioner Olinger earned a doctorate in management and organizational leadership and a master's degree in social work.
 She is currently a Licensed Clinical Social Worker with an active practice in the Blanco area and has a wide range of clinical experience and nursing facility management.
 The Olinger family relocated from Wichita Falls to Blanco.
-Governor Abbott appointed Commissioner Olinger to serve as presiding officer on June 17, 2015 for a term to expire June 17, 2018.
+Governor Abbott appointed Commissioner Olinger to serve as presiding officer on June 17, 2015 for a term to expire in June 2018.

 Commissioner Allen has attended Amber University, the Southwestern Law Enforcement Institute, and the Dallas County Sheriff’s Academy.
 He began his career in law enforcement at the Dallas County Sheriff’s Department in 1974.
 Mr. Allen was hired by the Mesquite Police Department in 1979 and was promoted through the ranks, retiring as a Lieutenant.
 He served in the Patrol Bureau, Criminal Investigations, Internal Affairs Division, Property Room, and the Technical Services Bureau.
 While Mr. Allen was a sergeant and a lieutenant in the Mesquite Police Department, he led the Family Support Team, which assisted officers and their families during personal tragedies and times of need.
 Commissioner Allen has been involved in the National Emergency Number Association and the Association of Public Safety Communications Officials.